-Grafting is the process of connecting 2 pieces of a plant together to make one living plant.
+Grafting is the process of connecting together 1 piece from 2 different plants to make one living plant.
 This is an important practice in modern viticulture since it was discovered in the 19th century to be the best defense against phylloxera.

 Today, most plants are grafted throughout the world specifically to prevent phylloxera.
-Here a North American vine species (vitis lambrusca, vitis riparia and especially vitis rupestris) is used for the bottom vine and the higher quality European species is grafted on top (vitis vinifera).
+Here a North American vine species (vitis lambrusca, vitis riparia and especially vitis rupestris) is used for the bottom vine (or rootstock) and the higher quality European species (vitis vinifera) is grafted on top (the scion).
 This is because North American vine species will form a scab over the feeding area of the phylloxera louse and prevent it from dying.

 Although most grapevines of the world are grafted, many wine conoisseurs believe ungrafted vines produce the higher quality wines.

 Making wine from ungrafted vines is therefore a marketing point for those producers.
 See phylloxera.

 Here a vineyard worker at the Marques de Riscal Estate in Rioja, Spain is applying a field-grafting technique.
 He is replacing the top ‘scion’ of the plant with a new grape variety and attaching it to the vitis vinifera rootstock.